The Bimblebox Alliance Inc. (TBA)

 The Rules provide a complete outline of our aims and operating procedures.

-Donations to The Bimblebox Alliance are not yet tax deductible.
-We have applied to the Australian Taxation Office for Deductible Gift Recipient status.
+Donations to The Bimblebox Alliance are not tax deductible.

 Bimblebox Nature Refuge is currently under dire threat from coal mining.
 The map to the right shows Bimblebox Nature Refuge, which is about 500 km west of Rockhampton and 30 km northwest of Alpha, Queensland, as an orange rectangular shape.
 Bimblebox is threatened by the Galilee Coal Project (aka China First), proposed by Clive Palmer’s company Waratah Coal.
 If the project goes ahead, open-cut mining would destroy 52% of Bimblebox (the yellow line on the map shows the surface clearing footprint).
 The remainder of the property would be affected by subsidence from underground mining. .